HarshMishra23/Resturant-site/README.md

 ## 🚀 I'm a full-stack developer...
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

-## Project Title - Reastaurent menu
+## Project Title -
+### Reastaurent menu

+#### A web application for managing and viewing restaurant menus.
+This project allows restaurants to showcase their dishes, categories (like starters, mains, and desserts), pricing, and descriptions in an easy-to-use interface for both admins and customers.

 ## Average time to complete
 #### 5 hrs